Tamimjabr/memory-game/src/components/my-flipping-tile/readme/README.md

 Returns: Boolean(true/false).

-### `_onClick (event)`
-A method to handle clicking on the tile, by checking if it's the key Enter or the left mouse button and call a method to flip the tile if it was one of them.

-Parameters: event

-Returns: undefined.

-### `_flip ()`
-A method when called, will flip the tile if the tile doesn't has one of the attributes ['hidden', 'disabled'], and dispatch an event called 'tileflip'

-Parameters: none

-Returns: undefined.

 ## slots
 the component accepts an unnamed slot and place it in the front face of the tile